Skip to main content

 equal: alice@example.com

-This configuration needs the policy to be signed in GitHub actions, from a repository owned by the GitHub user flavio:
+This configuration needs the policy signed in GitHub actions, from a repository owned by the GitHub user flavio:

 - kind: genericIssuer